Information about the members of the National Animal Welfare Advisory Committee.

 Dr Gwyneth Verkerk, BVSc, DPhil

 Gwyneth Verkerk is a retired veterinarian from Hamilton.
 Hailing from a rural background, she worked in mixed veterinary practice and the artificial breeding industry before pursuing doctorate studies.
 During the second part of her career she was employed by DairyNZ (and its predecessors) as an animal scientist.
-Gwyneth has previously served as a member of NAWAC (2003-2009) and represented New Zealand internationally within OIE (World Organisation for Animal Health) and the International Dairy Federation.
-Her life-long interest in New Zealand’s natural landscapes and ecology has also resulted in her involvement in several Waikato organisations focused on environmental protection and enhancement.
+Gwyneth has previously served as a member of NAWAC (from 2003 to 2009) and represented New Zealand internationally within OIE (World Organisation for Animal Health) and the International Dairy Federation.
+Her lifelong interest in New Zealand’s natural landscapes and ecology has also resulted in her involvement in several Waikato organisations focused on environmental protection and enhancement.

 Mr Iain Torrance MInstD